utsav0/daily-dev-tips/src/pages/posts/scss-mixins.md

 }
 ```

-> Note: Naming in SCSS can be either with - or \_ they are considered the same and can be used at the same time!
+> Note: Naming in SCSS can be either with - or \_; they are considered the same and can be used simultaneously!

 ## Using our Mixin

-To use our mixin we simply use the `@include` statement:
+To use our mixin, we use the `@include` statement:

 ```css
 .container {